“Do not neglect to show hospitality to strangers, for by doing that some have entertained angels without knowing it.”

 100 Pine Hill Road, Bedford, MA 01730

 From Interstate 95/128, take Exit 31B for Routes 4/225 toward Bedford.
 This is Bedford Street in Lexington, which becomes Great Road in Bedford.
 Take this street about three miles toward Bedford Center.
 Just past the Marshall’s/Whole Foods shopping plaza, take a right on Hillside Avenue.
 Take Hillside to the four-way stop and turn left on Pine Hill Road.
 St. Paul’s Church is on your left at 100 Pine Hill Rd.
 If you’re coming from west of Bedford, Pine Hill Road intersects with North Road, about a quarter mile from the church.

 Where should I park?

 Our parking lot includes about 30 spaces in the front of the church, including two handicapped spaces.
 There is additional (marked) parking behind the parish hall and (unmarked) head-in along the side driveway on the gravel.
 You may also park along Dana Road (just on one side of the street) or in Heritage Drive cul-de-sac, both of which are just a short walk to the church.
 We do not advise parking on Pine Hill Road.

 What time are the services?

 Our Sunday service of Holy Eucharist is at 10:00am, with Sunday School and nursery care beginning at 9:45.
-On the first Sunday of the month, we have a spoken Eucharist at 8:00am and a family-centered service at 10:00am, with a children’s homily.
+On the last Sunday of the month, we have a spoken Eucharist at 8:00am and a family-centered service at 10:00am, with a children’s homily.
 In the summer, our Sunday service shifts to 9:00am.
-We also have Morning Prayer at 8:40am on most Tuesdays, Wednesdays, and Thursdays throughout the program year, and at 9:00am on Tuesdays and Thursdays for most of the summer.
+We also have Morning Prayer at 8:45am on most Tuesdays, Wednesdays, and Thursdays throughout the program year, and at 9:00am on Tuesdays and Thursdays for most of the summer.

 How long does the service last?